wlaforest/flink-geo/README.md

 - The UDFs create a new `Spatial4JHelper` instance per task, which is efficient for parallel processing
 - Geohash precision affects performance - higher precision means more geohashes generated for covering operations
-- WKT parsing is done for each record, so consider pre-parsing if using the same geometry repeatedly
+- WKT and GeoJSON is parsed with each function invocation.
+Once Flink has native geo types this will be much better

 ## Contributing